benjamindeleener/membership/README.md

 Right now, it only adds qualifications for each member.
 Here are some features that would be interesting to add:

-* [x] Member should have qualifications for a set of machines.
+* [ ] Member should have qualifications for a set of machines.
       A qualification expires after a certain amount of time.
+After expiration, a new qualification for the member can be created and appears as a new line in the list of qualifications.
 * [ ] Membership product should be generics.
       An administrator would not need to create a membership product for each time a member buys a membership.
       Only the duration and the cost of the membership product should be specified.